buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, your humble founder of the Shitcoin Society.

-The Shitcoin Society is your ultimate partner for your next tokenization and/or crypto projects.
+Based in Da Nang, Vietnam, the Shitcoin Society is your ultimate partner for your next tokenization and/or crypto projects.
 We offer full-stack web and app development services, directly integrated with our token launch platform.

 ### Get started with the Shitcoin Society